Test CBC (Complete Blood Count) Last updated: Sep 22, 2008

 This screening test is used to find out about anemia(s), infection(s), inflammation, polycythemia, hemolytic disease and the severity of any blood loss.

-Test CBC (Complete Blood Count) can help with the following:
+Test CBC (Complete Blood Count) can help with the following

-Autoimmune Ulcerative Colitis
+Autoimmune

 Circulation